-Environment

-- recreation areas and open space - b.
-Identify, protect and when impacted by development restore key ecosystems - c.
-Identify, protect and when impacted by development restore wildlife habitat and corridors - d.
-Reduce greenhouse gas (GHG) emissions

-Community Design

-- a.
-Create a hierarchy of place - b.
-Promote compact neighborhood design - c.
-Create neighborhoods that would provide a broad range of housing options varying in size, style, cost and type of ownership - d.
-Provide neighborhood schools and parks within close proximity to housing consistent with Chapter 16, Public Schools Facilities Element. - e.
-Construct resource-efficient homes and businesses

-FLU 5.1.3 The total maximum development scenario of the Mid-West Escambia County Optional Sector Plan shall be limited to 12,175,000 sq. ft. of non-residential development and 23,000 residential dwelling units.
-Any future amendments to this total shall result in a balanced jobs-to-housing ratio.

-OBJ FLU 5.2 Economic Development

-Adopt development guidelines that implement the economic development principles of the Optional Sector Plan area.

-FLU 5.2.1 The OSP shall contain two Regional Employment Districts.
-The Northern Regional Employment District is intended to recognize and build upon the County's pre-existing investment in the Central Commerce Park.
-The Southern Regional Employment District is intended to create an immediate opportunity for significant economic development and job creation proximate to Interstate 10 and existing population centers.

-The location of these districts shall be generally consistent with the conceptual long-term buildout overlay.
-The intent of these districts is to support economic development and improve the jobs-to-housing balance in central Escambia County.
-These districts are intended to contain predominantly industrial, distribution and office uses.
-Development within the Regional Employment Districts shall be consistent with the following standards:
+1 Environment 2 a.
+Establish a "green infrastructure" network of interconnected 3 recreation areas and open space; 4 b.
+Identify, protect and when impacted by development restore key 5 ecosystems; 6 c.
+Identify, protect and when impacted by development restore wildlife 7 habitat and corridors; 8 d.
+Reduce greenhouse gas (GHG) emissions.
+9 10 Community Design 11 a.
+Create a hierarchy of place; 12 b.
+Promote compact neighborhood design; 13 c.
+Create neighborhoods that would provide a broad range of housing 14 options varying in size, style, cost and type of ownership; 15 d.
+Provide neighborhood schools and parks within close proximity to 16 housing consistent with Chapter 16, Public Schools Facilities 17 Element; 18 e.
+Construct resource-efficient homes and businesses.
+19 FILLACA O The total are the second control of the MCDWest Ferroll's 20 FLU 16.1.3 The total maximum development scenario of the Mid-West Escambia 21 County Optional Sector Plan shall be limited to 12,175,000 sq. ft. of non- 22 residential development and 23,000 residential dwelling units.
+Any future 23 amendments to this total shall result in a balanced jobs-to-housing ratio.
+24 25 OBJ FLU 16.2 Economic Development 26 OBS FEO 10.2 Economic Development 27 Adopt development guidelines that implement the economic development 28 principles of the Optional Sector Plan area.
+29 principles of the Optional Occioi Fian area.
+30 POLICIES 31 32 FLU 16.2.1 The OSP shall contain two Regional Employment Districts.
+The 33 Northern Regional Employment District is intended to recognize and build upon 34 the County's pre-existing investment in the Central Commerce Park.
+The 35 Southern Regional Employment District is intended to create an immediate 36 opportunity for significant economic development and job creation proximate to 37 Interstate 10 and existing population centers.
+38 39 The location of these districts shall be generally consistent with the conceptual 40 long-term buildout overlay.
+The intent of these districts is to support economic 41 development and improve the jobs-to-housing balance in central Escambia 42 County.
+These districts are intended to contain predominantly industrial, 43 distribution and office uses.
+Development within the Regional Employment 44 Districts shall be consistent with the following standards: 45 46 47